-In the shadows of the 2010 Olympic Rings and in Whistler Village, is Whistler Olympic Plaza.
-This venue hosts an outdoor ice skating rink that is free and open to all.
-Ice skates are available to rent for a couple of dollars.
+In the shadows of the 2010 Olympic Rings and in Whistler Village is the Whistler Olympic Plaza.
+Every year, this venue hosts an outdoor ice skating rink that is free and open to all.
+In addition, ice skates are available to rent for a couple of dollars.

-Surrounding the ice rink is a massive all year round playground for children and several cafes.
-On every Monday and Wednesday evening from December until the end of March, Whistler Olympic Plaza offers free Canadian-themed activities and entertainment for kids of all ages.
+This is an incredible place for kids and parents looking for some entertainment.
+Surrounding the ice rink is a massive all year round playground for children and several cafes with outdoor patios.
+On every Monday and Wednesday evening from December until the end of March, Whistler Olympic Plaza also offers free Canadian-themed activities and entertainment for kids of all ages.